g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 10.0.0.8/32        *[OSPF3/13] 00:06:33, metric 10, tag 0
                     >  to 172.30.130.2 via ge-0/0/5.0
 ```
-If the R5 are exporting ISIS routes into OSPFv3, and the OSPFv3 have a lower preference than ISIS, the R4 will prefer the OSPFv3 routes, right?
-And the R4 preferring the OSPFv3 routes in his routing table, will export theses routes into ISIS because he haves a policy that makes this, and R5 will install some routes by the R4 and the loop continues...
+If the R5 is exporting IS-IS routes into OSPFv3, and the OSPFv3 has a lower preference than IS-IS, the R4 will prefer the OSPFv3 routes, right?
+And the R4, preferring the OSPFv3 routes in its routing table, will export these routes back into IS-IS because it has a policy that makes this happen, and R5 will install some routes from R4, and the loop continues...

-Now, to avoid this, we can use the route tags!
+Now, to avoid this, we can use route tags!

-We can tag the exported routes and reject these routes to avoid this loop.
+We can tag the exported routes and reject those routes to avoid this loop.

 Let's do it!
 ```
 set policy-options policy-statement redistribute-ospf3 term ISIS then tag 123 set policy-options policy-statement import-ospf3 term drop-tag from protocol ospf3